ETS-Android4/RedPaper/README.md

 **Required Must-have Stories**

+- [x] User can Post a Thread
 - [x] User logs in to access main page with posts
 - [x] User can Register for new Account
 - [ ] User picks what their favorite forum/ subreddit.
-- [ ] USer have the ability to post and comment under subreddit.
+- [ ] User have the ability to post and comment under subreddit.
 - [ ] Profile pages for each user
 - [ ] Settings (Accesibility, Notification, General, etc.)